International relations (1814–1919): Ottoman Empire (Turkey)

 The Ottoman Empire was hard-pressed by nationalistic movements among the Christian populations, As well as its laggard condition in terms of modern technology.
 After 1900, the large Arab population would also grow nationalistic.
 The threat of disintegration was real.
-Egypt for example although still nominally part of the Ottoman Empire, had been independent for a century.
-Turkish nationalists were emerging, and the Young Turk movement indeed took over the Empire.
+Egypt for example although still nominally part of the Ottoman Empire, had been virtually independent for a century and was now under British control.
+Turkish nationalists were emerging, and the Young Turk movement indeed took over the empire.
 While the previous rulers had been pluralistic, the Young Turks were hostile to all other nationalities and to non-Muslims.
 Wars were usually defeats, in which another slice of territory was sliced off and became semi-independent, including Greece, Serbia, Montenegro, Bulgaria, Romania, Bosnia, and Albania.